janjiralakirankumar/DevOpsEssentials/README.md

 ```
 ssh-keygen -t rsa -b 2048
 ```
+**Note:**
-This will create id_rsa and id_rsa.pub in /home/ubuntu/.ssh/
+1. This will create id_rsa and id_rsa.pub in /home/ubuntu/.ssh/
-Keep the path as /home/ubuntu/.ssh/id_rsa; don't set up any passphrase Basically just hit 'Enter' key for the 3 questions it asks
+2. Keep the path as /home/ubuntu/.ssh/id_rsa; don't set up any passphrase, just hit the 'Enter' key for the 3 questions it asks

 ### Now prepare the terraform config files.
 ```